-AFL scripting host is an interface between AFL engine and JScript/VBScript engines (aka.
-Active Scripting technologies) available as a part of Internet Tools & Technologies platform provided by Microsoft.
+AFL scripting host is an interface between AFL engine and JScript/VBScript engines (a.k.a.
+Active Scripting technologies) available as part of the Internet Tools & Technologies platform provided by Microsoft.

-It allows you to build the formulas that are have parts in AFL code and parts in JScript/VBScript.
+It allows you to build formulas that have parts in AFL code and parts in JScript/VBScript.

 Microsoft JScript/VBScript engines come installed with Windows.

-JScript/VBScript documentation can be found on official scripting page at:
+JScript/VBScript documentation can be found on the official scripting page at:

 http://msdn.microsoft.com/scripting/

-in the beginning of your formula.
-The function takes one input parameter - engine name:
+at the beginning of your formula.
+The function takes one input parameter: engine name:

 EnableScript("vbscript");